pabloblascof/Introduction-to-Machine-Learning-Course-ETH-Zurich-2023/README.md

 # Projects in Introduction to Machine Learning Course at ETH Zurich 2023
 Projects developed at the Introduction to Machine Learning 2022 course in ETHZ.
 All of them were given the maximum grade.
+Disclaimer!
+The data used for obtaining the outputs are not included for ensuring privacy.

 ### Task descriptions